Exxon posts third straight quarterly loss as pandemic hits demand, prices

 “This calls into question how long the company can continue to use debt to fund its dividend,” she said, adding that it is at risk of being cut late next year.

-This week, Exxon said it would cut its workforce by about 15% and kept its fourth-quarter dividend flat at 87 cents a share, signaling 2020 will be the first year since 1982 that it has not raised its shareholder payout.
+This week, Exxon said it would cut its workforce by about 15% and kept its fourth-quarter dividend flat at 87 cents a share.

-U.S. oil prices CLc1 are off 39% since the start of the year and globally demand has shrunk due to the pandemic.

 Reporting by Jennifer Hiller in Houston and Arathy S Nair in Bengaluru; editing by Jonathan Oatis and Marguerita Choy